JuliaPOMDP/POMDPToolbox.jl/README.md

     end
     ```
     This allows a flexible and general way to interact with a POMDP environment without creating new `Policy` types.

+    Note: by default, since there is no observation before the first action, on the first call to the `do` block, `obs` is `nothing`.

 ### Testing
   - `model.jl`: generic functions for testing POMDP models.